HasanEfeAksoy/hasanbly/README.md

 <li>
   <h4>EXIT</h4>
   <br>
   <p>Ends the program.
-At the end of the program EXIT is not compulsory and not necessary.
+At the end of the program, you have to put EXIT command otherwise the program does not run.
   <br>
   <br>
   <i>